DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 ## Introducing iQTS

 International qualified teacher status (iQTS) is a new teaching qualification backed by England’s Department for Education (DfE). iQTS is equivalent to [English qualified teacher status](https://www.gov.uk/guidance/qualified-teacher-status-qts) (QTS).
-You can train where you live and work.
+You can train where you live and work, with no need to visit the UK.

 ## Need to know